MicrosoftDocs/microsoft-cloud/docs/dev/tutorials/openai-acs-msgraph/includes/20-Congratulations.md

 ### You've completed this tutorial

 Congratulations!
-In this tutorial you learned:
+In this tutorial you learned how:
-- How Azure OpenAI can be used to enhance user productivity.
+- Azure OpenAI can be used to enhance user productivity.
-- How Azure Communication Services can be used to integrate communication features.
+- Azure Communication Services can be used to integrate communication features.
-- How Microsoft Graph APIs and components can be used to retrieve and display organizational data.
+- Microsoft Graph APIs and components can be used to retrieve and display organizational data.

 By using these technologies, you can create effective solutions that increase user productivity by minimizing context shifts and providing necessary decision-making information.